Rodrigo Nemmen's website

 My work has been featured in BBC, NASA, Science, Ars Technica, and on Fantástico and Jornal Nacional, Brazil’s two most-watched news programs.
 These experiences have allowed me to communicate complex scientific ideas to a global audience and reflect the broader impact of my research.

-Now, I am applying my expertise to advance predictive modeling and optimize machine learning algorithms for novel applications.
+Now, I am applying my expertise to advance predictive modeling and use machine learning algorithms in novel applications.
 My goal is to continue bridging the gap between cutting-edge research and practical solutions, harnessing the power of data and AI to shape our understanding of the universe and our world.
 I am excited to explore new frontiers where my unique blend of scientific insight and technical skills can make a significant impact.

 In my free time, I read, write and ride motorcycles.
 I once represented my home state in a disk throwing competition, and, ironically, ended up researching gas disks around black holes.